-The Group is at an advanced stage in the implementation of IFRS 17, having put in place accounting policies, data and models, and made progress with running dress rehearsals on 2022 estimates of selected comparative data.
-Below we set out our expectations of the impact of IFRS 17 compared with our current accounting policy for insurance contracts, which is set out in policy.
+The Group is at an advanced stage in the implementation of IFRS 17, having put in place accounting policies, data and models, and made progress through trial runs on 2022 estimates of selected comparative data.
+Below we set out our expectations of the impact of IFRS 17 compared with our current accounting policy for insurance contracts, which is set out in accounting policy.